 - Part D Premium (prescription drug coverage): The Part D monthly premium varies by plan (higher-income consumers may pay more).

 If you have shopped for a Medicare Advantage plan (Part C) in the past, you already know that some have a zero dollar ($0.00) premium, while others have a premium up to about $500.00 per month.
-This is the amount above and beyond your monthly Medicare Part B is medical coverage for people with Original Medicare.
-It covers doctor visits, specialists, lab tests and diagnostics, and durable medical equipment.
-Part A is for hospital inpatient care.... premium that you will pay to join a plan.
+This is the amount above and beyond your monthly The Medicare Part B premium is the monthly charge paid by beneficiaries for their outpatient medical care, services, and supplies.
+A beneficiary's premium may be uplifted by an IRMAA surcharge if their income is above... that you will pay to join a plan.

 This might seem confusing at first.
-However, it’s done this way because Medicare pays the plan between $700 and $800 per month (on average), for each beneficiary that joins.
+However, it’s done this way because Medicare pays the plan between $700 and $800 per month (on average), for each A person who has health care insurance through the Medicare or Medicaid programs.... that joins.
 The amount is variable because Medicare pays more for higher quality plans.
 A zero dollar plan is simply one that is able to provide the health insurance coverage offered for the monthly amount it receives from the government.

 To further complicate matters, some Medicare Advantage (MA), also known as Medicare Part C, are health plans from private insurance companies that are available to people eligible for Original Medicare (Medicare Part A and Medicare Part B).... include Part D coverage for your prescription drugs, and some don’t.
 If it includes Part D, the monthly premium for this coverage is included.